strues/retinajs/README.md

 #### Use Manual Paths

 Although it's not quite as fancy as dynamically serving up files based on the resolution of the user's environment, this may be a good time to pass a URL string to the `data-rjs` attribute so that you can manually tell retina.js exactly where to look for a high-resolution variant of your image.

-## How To Contribute

-When you run `$ gulp dev`, the gulp server sets up watchers for both the JavaScript version and the CSS mixins such that when any of these files in the `src` directory is modified, all the necessary recompiling takes place and the browser is automatically refreshed.

-When you are finished developing, run `$ gulp dist` to run linters and compile all the necessary files into the `dist` directory.
-This directory should end up containing SCSS, Sass, Less, and Stylus mixin files as well as a `retina.js` file that can be imported into larger applications and a `retina.min.js` file that can be included directly in an html file via a `script` tag.